ryandoren/ryandoren.github.io/content/posts/Gatech CS 1301.md

 ### Basic concepts
 - **Variables:** Alphanumeric (letters and numbers) identifiers that hold values, like integers, strings of characters, and dates.
 - **Value:** The content of some variable.
 The variable my_age might hold the value 21.
 The variable your_name might hold the value “Greymane”.
+- **Null:** The “value” a variable has when it doesn’t actually have a value.
 - **Naming rules:**
   1. Variables (as well as functions, methods, classes, and other stuff we'll learn about later) cannot have spaces in them.
 Variable names can ==only contain letters, numbers, and underscores==.
   2. Variable names must ==start with letters==.
 Technically underscores are also allowed, but we generally only use those in certain situations.